Links: Coming soon

 I swear, I started this project two weeks before Silicon Valley did an exact bit about it:

 I was actually inspired by this post.
 The author used the GPT-2 walked through the process of using the OpenAI GPT-2 model to generate poetry in the style of various authors and poets.
 I highly suggest reading it if you’re interested in doing something similar.

-The thing that surprised me was how intuitive it was to direct the model to generate text for a specific context, e.g. in the style of a particular author.
-Essentiallly, all you have to do is precede segments of text in the training data with a brief tag indicating the context.
+The thing that surprised me was how intuitive it seemed to be to get the model to generate text for a particular context, e.g. in the style of a particular author.
+Essentially, all you have to do is precede segments of text in the training data with a brief tag indicating the context.
 Then, when you go to generate new text, you prime the model with the context by including that tag.
-It really feels like cheating, but apperantly GPT-2 is capable of picking up on the explicit indicators and learning how to associate them with a particular flavor.
+It really feels like cheating, but apparently GPT-2 is really good at identifying these tags and figuring out how to associate them with a particular semantic flavor.

 Upon seeing the post, I immediately had the idea to apply it to my own conversations and create a “ZackBot.”
 I figured Slack would be my best source for a relatively large number of snappy interactions, and that it was also a modality where I frequently communicate in a uniquely Zack-like manner.
 Plus, it meant that I could refer to the project as “ZlackBot” which is fun.